boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 The procedure to provision a service in a service provider network may depend on the practices adopted by a service provider, including the flow put in place for the provisioning of advanced network services and how they are bound to an attachment circuit.
 For example, the same attachment circuit may be used to host multiple services.
 In order to avoid service interference and redundant information in various locations, a service provider may expose an interface to manage ACs network-wide.
 Customers can then request a base attachment circuit to be put in place, and then refer to that base AC when requesting services that are bound to that AC. {{!I-D.boro-opsawg-teas-attachment-circuit}} specifies a data model for managing ACs as a service.

-This document specifies a network model for attachment circuits.
+This document specifies a network model for attachment circuits ("ietf-ac-ntw").
 The model can be used for the provisioning of attachment circuits prior or during service provisioning (e.g., Network Slice Service).

 The document leverages {{!RFC9182}} and {{!RFC9291}} by adopting an AC provisioning structure that uses data nodes that are defined in these RFCs.
 Some refinements were introduced to cover, not only conventional service provider networks, but also specifics of other target deployments (cloud, for example).

-The AC network model is designed as an augmnetation to the Service Attachment Points (SAPs) model {{!I-D.ietf-opsawg-sap}}.
+The AC network model is designed as an augmnetation to the Service Attachment Point (SAP) model {{!I-D.ietf-opsawg-sap}}.
 An AC can be bound to a single or multiple SAPs.
 Likewise, the model is designed to accomdate deployments where a SAP can be bound to one or multiple ACs.

  The YANG data models in this document conform to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.